pavel-bilous/LM1876x2_bal/README.md

 Because input resistance is 1K you will need to provide some sort of impedance matching to be able to interface from other devices.
 I have a few buffer designs on my GitHub.

 The overall gain is configured to be 10V/V or 20dB.
-This is a minimum gain recommended by the datasheet and allows designer greater flexibility in choosing the previous stage.
+Such gain value allows designer a greater flexibility in choosing the previous stage.

 Recommended power supply is dual 25V supply supplying 4A for one channel.